ThreatFlux/Cryptum-Dart/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+## CI/CD

+This project uses GitHub Actions for continuous integration and deployment:

+- Automated testing on each push and pull request
+- Code coverage reporting via Codecov
+- Automatic publishing to pub.dev when tests pass
+- Code formatting and analysis checks

 ## License